Our Truck Accident Lawyers Have Recovered Millions

 The Federal Motor Carrier Safety Administration (FMCSA) is a federal agency that regulates the country’s commercial trucking industry.
-Liability in a truck accident can be influenced by FMCSA rules.
-For example, if the truck that hit you broke the federal weight limit of 80,000 pounds, then the truck driver’s liability could greatly increase.
+FMCSA rules can influence liability in a truck accident.
+For example, if the truck that hit you broke the federal weight limit of 80,000 pounds, the truck driver’s liability could significantly increase.

-The National Transportation Safety Board (NTSB) might be called upon to investigate your crash, depending on the type of commercial truck that hit you and where the accident happened.
+Depending on the type of commercial truck that hit you and where the accident happened, the National Transportation Safety Board (NTSB) might be called upon to investigate your crash.
 In some cases, the most useful evidence is only made available after a government agency becomes involved.
 Our attorneys can work with NTSB investigators to look for more evidence of the trucker’s negligence.

 There are countless trucking and transportation companies across the United States.
 Some are recognizable corporations, but many are small businesses you might have never seen before your accident.
 Contacting such small businesses can become frustrating because some will try to avoid liability for a crash simply by refusing to answer your calls or emails.